 Our members volunteer for a wide variety of community service projects.
 To report volunteer hours, click here to reach the Clemson Online Reporting Site.

-Below is a partial list of opportunities: don’t hesitate to email us with more suggestions.
+Below is a partial list of opportunities listed alphabetically–be sure to scroll all the way to the bottom!
+Also, don’t hesitate to email us with more suggestions.

 AUDUBON CENTER at FRANCIS BEIDLER FOREST

-Info: Prescribed burning (Nov-Mar) – volunteers needed to man fire breaks with fire flaps, rakes, water sprayers to ensure fire does not cross breaks.
+- Prescribed burning (Nov-Mar) – Volunteers are needed to man fire breaks with fire flaps, rakes, and water sprayers to ensure fire does not cross breaks.

-Info 2: Christmas Bird Count (Dec) – Do not need to be an expert birder.
-Good set of eyes or ears required to detect birds.
+- Christmas Bird Count (Dec) – A great volunteer opportunity!
+You do not need to be an expert birder, but willing to put in some effort.
+A good set of eyes or ears are a big asset to detect birds.
 This is an all-day event with some walking.

-Info 3: Various other jobs include: driveway maintenance, boundary line painting, equipment maintenance, habitat maintenance (planting, pruning, invasive species control) and boardwalk repair.
+- Volunteers are also needed for various other jobs including: driveway maintenance, boundary line painting, equipment maintenance, habitat maintenance (planting, pruning, invasive species control) and boardwalk repair.

 BOTANY BAY PLANTATION

-Info: Need volunteers to work gate, beach patrol, gardening & clean-up.
-4 hour shifts Wed-Mon (closed Tue).
+Info: Volunteer opportunities exist for gate work, beach patrol, gardening u0026amp; clean-up.
+Work is in 4 hour shifts, Wed-Mon (closed Tue).
 SC DNR has managed the program, provided training, and thanked those involved by having wildflower walks, bringing in DNR experts to teach us about things like butterflies and birds, and making everyone feel a personal connection to this wonderful property.

 Info: Any concerned resident can be a steward of a watershed, and there are many roles to play.
 Residents interested in wildlife habitat may want to help restore shorelines and wetlands.
 Individuals interested in fishing may want to get involved in reporting sediment erosion or teaching children about healthy waterways and some may find that their talent in public speaking or writing can help engage the larger public in learning about watersheds.